 As an interesting alternative, Christian Mayer developed a flight model of a hot air balloon.
-Moreover, Curt Olson integrated a special slew mode called Magic Carpet, which helps you to quickly fly from point A to point B.
+Moreover, Curt Olson integrated a special "UFO" slew mode, which helps you to quickly fly from point A to point B.

-Recently, Andrew Ross contributed another flight model called YASim for Yet another simulator.
-At present, it sports another Cessna 172, a Turbo 310, a fairly ggod DC-3 model, along with a Boeing 747, Harrier, and A4.
+Recently, Andrew Ross contributed another flight model called YASim for Yet Another Simulator.
+At present, it sports another Cessna 172, a Turbo 310, a fairly good DC-3 model, along with a Boeing 747, Harrier, and A4.
 YASim takes a fundamentally different approach since it's based on geometry information rather than aerodynamic coefficients.
 Where JSBSim will be exact for every situation that is known and flight tested, but may have odd and/or unrealistic behavior outside normal flight, YASim will be sensible and consistent in almost every flight situation, but is likely to differ in performance numbers.